jfrisancho/py-jaydebeapi-example/payloads/sql/sb-definitions-v001.md

     from_poc_id INTEGER NOT NULL REFERENCES tb_equipment_pocs(id) ON DELETE CASCADE, to_poc_id   INTEGER NOT NULL REFERENCES tb_equipment_pocs(id) ON DELETE CASCADE,

-    is_valid BIT(1) NOT NULL,  -- Mark whether the path is usable or blocked

     connection_type VARCHAR(16), -- Optional: STRAIGHT, BRANCHED, LOOPBACK, etc.

-    created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP
+    is_valid BIT(1) NOT NULL,  -- Mark whether the path is usable or blocked created_at TIMESTAMP DEFAULT now() NOT NULL
 );

 CREATE INDEX idx_eq_conn_from_to ON tb_equipment_connections (from_equipment_id, to_equipment_id);